 Is Coconut Flour Keto Friendly?

-The best way to make these wings ahead is to do all of the prep before hand.
+The best way to make these wings ahead (for entertaining) is to do all of the prep before hand.
 You can mix the batter and chop the cauliflower ahead of time.
 Cutting the cauliflower ahead of time will help dry it out so that you will get even crispier cauliflower wings!

 These wings are the perfect finger food for a party.
 I can see them being served on game day when everyone wants to sit around the television and snack instead of having a sit down meal.
 These wings would go well with a dip like BBQ sauce, ranch dressing, or salsa.
-I used my new favorite Classic BBQ Sauce from Primal Kitchen.
-I’m not sponsored by them (but I wish I was).
+I use my new favorite Classic BBQ Sauce from Primal Kitchen.

 If you make this recipe don’t forget to tag me on Instagram with hashtag #eatingworks !
 I love seeing your creations!